 Fort Mose: America’s Black Colonial Fortress of Freedom

-More than 250 years ago, African-born slaves risked their lives to escape English plantations in Carolina and find freedom among the Spanish living at St. Augustine.
-Learn more about the discovery and research that brought Fort Mose to light.
+More than 250 years ago, enslaved Africans risked their lives to escape English plantations in the Carolinas and find freedom among the Spanish living at St. Augustine.
+The story of Fort Mose is a tribute to these courageous Africans and their pursuit of freedom.

 Fishes in the Fresh Waters of Florida Gallery